TR-tryingnewstuff/keras-rl-and-gym-first-algo/README.md

 - Input more data in the observation (macroeconomic indicators, daily/monthly dummies...)
 - Try different Neural network models (change number of layers, neurons, activation functions...)
 - Try a different agent
+- Add mutliple indices / stocks over which the bot can act to allow for relative strength strategies, hedging and others